mayurimhetre/mayurimhetre/README.md

 ---

 ## 🌱 What I’m Currently Working On
-- LLMs, RAG pipelines
+- LLMs, RAG pipelines, MCP servers
-- ETL pipelines for real time data
+- ETL pipelines for real time data in Databricks
 - Data analysis

 ---